 How to Journal to Reduce Stress

 Journaling is a form of self-care, and it’s trending (for good reason).
-So many of us are experiencing negative feelings and emotions related to the global pandemic and all the stress it has caused.
+So many of us are experiencing a surge of feelings and emotions related to turbulent times and all the compounded stress it has caused.
 That’s why we’ve gathered practical, meaningful tips on how to journal to reduce stress.

 What are the benefits of journaling?